10 – It’s Only Rock ‘n Roll (But I Like It)

 Photo: Tony Morelli / CC BY-SA (https://creativecommons.org/licenses/by-sa/2.0)

-Our 10 Best 1970’s Rolling Stones Songs list focuses obviously (based on the article’s title) of the music the Rolling Stones released during their 1970’s period.
-Many would argue including ourselves, that the Rolling Stones 1970’s period was the band most prolific as songwriters.
-Of course, The Rolling Stones released great materiel during their 1960’s period including some of the biggest hits of their career, however the 1970’s saw the release of Rolling Stones albums such as Sticky Fingers, Exile On Main Street, and Some Girls.
-Three of the best Rolling Stones albums ever released.
-The 1970s also included three other Rolling Stones classic albums such as It’s Only Rock ‘n Roll, Goats Head Soup and Black and Blue.
+Our 10 Best 1970 Rolling Stones Songs list focuses obviously (based on the article’s title) on the music the Rolling Stones released during their 1970’s period.
+Many would argue, including ourselves, that the Rolling Stones 1970s period was the band’s most prolific songwriters.
+Of course, The Rolling Stones released great material during their 1960s period including some of the biggest hits of their career, however, the 1970s saw the release of Rolling Stones albums such as Sticky Fingers, Exile On Main Street, and Some Girls.
+These are three of the best Rolling Stones albums ever released.
+The 1970s also included three other Rolling Stones classic albums such as It’s Only Rock ‘n Roll, Goats Head Soup, and Black and Blue.

-It would have been easy to just cover the big hit singles on this 10 Best 1970’s Rolling Stones Songs list.
-Yet, some of the band greatest songs were never released as singles.
-Just about every songs on every album is brilliant, so its no easy task to only choose ten.
-But that’s what make this so much fun.
-We tried composing a list that was balanced between the mega hit singles that we could not leave off the list and the incredible albums tracks that we wanted to celebrate.
+It would have been easy just to cover the big hit singles on this 10 Best 1970s Rolling Stones Songs list.
+Yet, some of the band’s greatest songs were never released as singles.
+Just about every song on every album is brilliant, so it’s no easy task only to choose ten.
+But that’s what makes this so much fun.
+We tried composing a balanced list between the mega-hit singles we could not leave off the list and the incredible album tracks we wanted to celebrate.

 # 10 – It’s Only Rock ‘n Roll (But I Like It)

-We open up our 10 Best 1970’s Rolling Stones songs with the legendary Rolling Stones song “It’s Only Rock ‘n Roll (But I Like It).”
+We open up our 10 Best 1970s Rolling Stones songs with the legendary Rolling Stones song “It’s Only Rock ‘n Roll (But I Like It).”
 The Rolling Stones were celebrating ten years of releasing great rock and roll albums when they released this classic song.
 The song appeared on the album of the same name It’s Only Rock ‘n Roll in 1974.
 We love this great video that the Rolling Stones did with it.
-The band looks like there all having a great times as usual in this clip.
-It’s nice to see Mick Taylor and the rest of the boys looking so young in a 1970s Rolling Stones video.
+The band looks like they are all having a great time, as usual, in this clip.
+It’s nice to see the Rolling Stones looking so young in a 1970s Rolling Stones video.

 # 9 – Sweet Virginia

-The great song “Sweet Virginia,” was released on the Rolling Stones album Exile On Main Street.
+The song “Sweet Virginia” was released on the Rolling Stones album Exile On Main Street.
 The album was released in 1972.
-Many critics and fans argue that Exile On Main Street stands as the best Rolling Stones album ever released.
-Originally issued as a two record set, there were so many great songs to choose from the album for our 10 Best 1970’s Rolling Stones songs list.
+Many critics and fans argue that Exile On Main Street is the best Rolling Stones album ever released.
+Originally issued as a two-record set, there were so many great songs to choose from the album for our 10 Best 1970 Rolling Stones songs list.
 You pretty much can’t go wrong with picking any one of them.
-Nonetheless, one of our favorites and also a favorite of the Rolling Stones themselves as they keep reissuing different versions of it, is the great song “Sweet Virginia.”
+Nonetheless, one of our favorites, and also a favorite of the Rolling Stones themselves, as they keep reissuing different versions of it, is the excellent song “Sweet Virginia.”

 # 8 – Miss You

-There was no way we were leaving this great Rolling Stones song of this list.
+There was no way we were leaving this great Rolling Stones song off this list.
 Easily one of the best grooves the Rolling Stones have ever placed on vinyl.
-“Miss You,” was a huge Rolling Stones hit.
+“Miss You” was a huge Rolling Stones hit.
 The song was released on their spectacular 1978 album Some Girls.
 One of our favorite Rolling Stones albums.

 # 6 – Tumbling Dice